Inference with Dyadic Data: Asymptotic Behavior of the Dyadic-Robust t-Statistic: Appendix

-\begin{remark} Although we focus on the setting where our data is cross-sectional and the dyads are non-directional, all of our results extend in a straightforward way to settings with directional dyads, and panel data with a finite number of time periods. \end{remark}

 Next, we present the dependence structure we will consider.
 Intuitively, we want observations that do not share a unit in common to be independent, but to allow correlation between observations otherwise.
-The typical assumption stated in the literature (see, for example \cite{cammil2014}, \cite{aronsam2015}) is that
+The typical assumption stated in the literature \citep[see for example][]{cammil2014, aronsam2015} is that

 Although this assumption somewhat captures the intuition presented above, we will need to sharpen it considerably in order to prove formal results about our model.
 We impose the following dependence assumption on the data: